turbonomic/orm/README.md

     state: ok
 ```

-Please be advised that we allow 1 and only 1 input from owned.name, owned.selector and owned.labelSelector.
+The identifier of the owned resource(s) are defined by one and only one of the following:
+name, selector, labelSelector.
 An error will be reported if there are more than one.

 ```yaml
   status: